Glossary of Common Terms

 Early treatment program (RAISE-ETP):

-Study comparing a coordinated specialty care program for first episode psychosis spectrum disorders called NAVIGATE to care typically found in community clinics
+A study that compares a coordinated specialty care program for first episode psychosis spectrum disorders (called NAVIGATE) to the care typically found in community clinics.

 Evidence-based practice: